ANNUAL BENEFIT CONCERT MARCH 29 – 3pm

 Often music can reach places inside a person that words cannot.
-We witness this depth in the moving toes of an unresponsive patient, in the slowing breaths of someone who is struggling, in the squeeze of a hand, in the tranquility of a face, and in the smile of someone who haven’t smiled in far too long…
+We witness this depth in the moving toes of an unresponsive patient, in the slowing breaths of someone who is struggling, in the squeeze of a hand, in the tranquility of a face, and in the smile of someone who hasn’t smiled in far too long…

 We are humbled by this process.
 This is why we sing.